dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 ## Run history

 When the dashboard is mounted, it installs a scheduler listener for task submission and execution events.
-The default run-history backend is process-local memory storage.
+The default run history backend is memory storage in the current process.

 Each run record captures: